10 Beautiful Asian Movies You Should Watch

 6| Three Idiots by Rajkumar Hirani | 2009, India

 3 idiots is a considerably new piece of Indian cinema despite the fact that is almost 10 years old.
-I choose this movie because it’s one of my favorites, because I have an undying love towards Aamir Khan, and because it gives you a great look into India’s (still) current cast system, and their hard work and dedication for a better life for themselves and their children.
+I choose this movie because it’s one of my favorites, because I have an undying love towards Aamir Khan, and because it gives you a great look into India’s cast systems.

 There are thousands of beautiful movies were made in Bollywood, some even say 3 idiots is overrated and that there are so many other movies that worth mentioning before 3 Idiots.
 However, this movie is important because it shows us the changing India.
 It lets audiences connect and understand one of the most unique cultures on earth and it achieves that while being tremendously entertaining.